kenhkan/angular-curve/README.md

 1. Find the package you want by running `bower search <package-name>`
 2. `bower install --save <package-name>`
 3. That's it! :D

+#### In Development

+Remember that Bower provides a powerful `bower link` facility.
+If you are including on another Bower-enabled repo, simply run `bower link` in that repo's root directory and then `bower link <nameAsInBowerJsonHere>` in the dependent directory.
+Locally linked repos greatly simplify the development process.

 ### App file structure